 Health Care and Social Services

 The Boston University Medical Center, in the South End neighborhood of Boston, includes the School of Medicine, the Goldman School of Dental Medicine, and the School of Public Health.
 Boston Medical Center, the largest safety-net hospital in New England, was formed by the 1996 merger of the BU Medical Center Hospital and Boston City Hospital; its clinical staff is composed exclusively of BU School of Medicine faculty and physicians-in-training.
-Along with the Sargent College of Health and Rehabilitation Sciences and the School of Social Work on the Charles River campus, these schools and the hospital provide an extensive array of free and low-cost services and educational programs for the greater Boston community.
+Along with the College of Health & Rehabilitation Sciences: Sargent College and the School of Social Work on the Charles River Campus, these schools and the hospital provide an extensive array of free and low-cost services and educational programs for the greater Boston community.
 Boston University Geriatric Services, founded in 1875, is the oldest continuously operating home medical program in the United States.
 Dozens of similar programs offer dental services, health education, and other services to residents of Boston.

 Business and Professional Programs and Services

 Students and faculty from all areas of the University provide professional services to residents of Boston.
 School of Law students, for example, provide advocacy services in civil litigation, and provide defense and prosecutorial services in criminal court.
 Students from the College of Communication provide professional advertising, public relations, and video production services to local non-profits at little or not cost.
 Faculty from the School of Management help aspiring local entrepreneurs to develop their own businesses.
 University faculty and staff play key roles in the creation and start-up of new businesses.

 BU is a school of national reputation, consistently ranked among the top private universities in America.
 As such, the BU community extends nationwide as we draw students from all 50 states and beyond.
 The invitation in 2012 to join the Association of American Universities (AAU), the organization of the leading North American research universities, was a major milestone for BU.